 Mental health is one of the most challenging public health issues of our time.
 Approximately one in four people in the UK will experience a mental health problem each year, and around three quarters of adults with mental illness first experience symptoms before the age of 25.
-The Institute for Public

-Policy Research has found that 'over the past five years, 94% of universities have experienced a sharp increase in the number of people trying to access support services, with some institutions noticing a threefold increase' (BBC, 2018).
+The Institute for Public Policy Research has found that 'over the past five years, 94% of universities have experienced a sharp increase in the number of people trying to access support services, with some institutions noticing a threefold increase' (BBC, 2018).

 Sabhal Mòr Ostaig is acutely aware of the need to address this issue and to provide every possible support to students and staff suffering mental health issues.
-It has recently expanded its Counsellng Service, with the appointment of a new member of staff.
-It has adopted the UHI Mental Health Strategy 2019-22 and has produced its first Mental Health Strategy for SMO staff and students, which will be launched in the current session.
+It has recently expanded its Counseling Service, with the appointment of a new member of staff.
+It has adopted the UHI Mental Health Strategy 2019-22 and has produced its first Mental Health Strategy for SMO staff and students.